Infoland/iProva-REST-API-examples/README.md

 However, because some proxy servers don't allow unknown headers and remove them from the response, and some client might not be able to access the response headers it is possible to get this metadata in the actual result of the call.
 This can be done by passing the `envelope` query string parameter and setting it to true.

-**Example**: `GET api/card_file/data_types/1/cards?limit=50&offset=10&envelope=true`
+**Example**: `GET api/card_files/1/cards?limit=50&offset=10&envelope=true`

-The result of this call will always be a generic `paging_envelope`.
+The result of this call will always be a generic wrapping envelope.
 This envelope contains two properties: "data" and "pagination". "data" contains the actual result of the request, and "pagination" contains the metadata about the pagination that would normally be present in the response headers:

 ```javascript
 {